About the Captains’ Club

 Now, getting the answers to these questions is as easy as sending an email or picking up the telephone.
-Here are a few examples of questions fielded on a daily basis.
+Here are a few examples of questions fielded on a regular basis.

 - I hear a clunking, rattling noise I’ve never heard before when I’m cruising at idle speed.
 A friend on the dock says it means my transmission is getting ready to fail and another cruiser said it’s probably my damper plate.
 What is a damper plate and which one of these guys is right?